Today's Articles

 Tue, 04.06.1909

-A Black Man Becomes The First To Reach The North Pole
+A Black Man Becomes The First Human To Reach The North Pole

 Matthew Henson

-On this date in 1909, Matthew Henson, a Black man, became the first man to reach the North Pole.
+On this date in 1909, a Black man, Matthew Henson, became the first person to reach the North Pole.

-Henson, a black explorer and adventurer began the journey with Admiral Robert E. Peary from Camp Sheridan in Greenland in February of that year.
+Henson, a black explorer and adventurer, began the journey with Admiral Robert E. Peary from Camp Sheridan in Greenland in February.
 By April, they were near exhaustion and blinded by snow glare, but only 60 miles from their goal.
 Despite the adversity, Henson, an expert in handling equipment, dog sleds, and communicating with Eskimos, went forth and became the first man to reach the North Pole.

-In 2000, the National Geographic Society posthumously awarded Henson with its highest honor, the Hubbard Medal, for distinction in exploration, discovery, and research.
+In 2000, the National Geographic Society posthumously awarded Henson the highest honor, the Hubbard Medal, for distinction in exploration, discovery, and research.

 New Poem Each Day